 Ans: Pantocid DSR is used to treat, prevent and control these disease and symptoms:

 Ans: The Pantocid DSR Capsule should be stored at the room temperature.
 Avoid direct sunlight or heat.
-Don’t freeze the medicines if not prescribed on the package.
+Don’t freeze this drug if not prescribed on the package.
 Keep the Pantocid DSR away from children and pets.

 Ans: No, there hasn’t been any food interaction established.
 So, the patient can eat accordingly that is good for the digestive system.